Dayton Flyers: Fan support

-University of Dayton athletic teams enjoy considerable support from an energized fan base.
+University of Dayton athletic teams enjoy considerable support from the fan base.
 The men's basketball team is perennially among the top 25 programs nationally in attendance.
 The student fan base is known as the "Red Scare" and provides support for the Flyers from behind the east goal during basketball games at UD Arena.
-Due to the presence of the Red Scare, UD Arena has long been reckoned as one of the most hostile arenas in the nation.

 Rivalries

 The Flyers' traditional rivals in most sports are regional schools such as Xavier, Cincinnati, and Miami University.
 Dayton and Xavier vie for possession of the Blackburn/McCafferty Trophy during regular season men's basketball games.
 Other historical rivals of note include Butler University, Duquesne University, Temple University, University of Detroit, Marquette University, DePaul University, and the University of Notre Dame.
 The latter three schools formed an informal basketball league with Dayton during the 1970s and 1980s, prior to formal league association for each school.
 The Gem City Jam, an annual game with crosstown rival Wright State University, is currently suspended.

 On an ESPN all-time ranking of NCAA basketball programs the University of Dayton placed No. 48 overall.
 Dayton recently won the 2010 NIT championship.
 In March 2014, Dayton upset state-favorite Ohio State, and the #3 seed Syracuse Orange in the NCAA Tournament with close victories.
 The Flyers then beat Stanford to reach the Elite Eight where they played the overall #1 seed Florida.
 They lost 62–52.